+ition it

+olonists

+on.
+It

+esenta-

+These

+fect to

 The New England States were of different temper and different government.
 While yet on board the Mayflower, the Pilgrims, as we have seen, formed themselves into a body politic, elected their Governor, and bound themselves to submit to his authority, "confiding in his prudence that he would not adventure upon any matter of moment without consent of the rest."
 Every church member was an elector.
 For sixty years this democratic form of government was continued, till the despotic James II. overturned it in the closing years of his unhappy reign.
 The Pilgrims carried with them from England a bitter feeling of the wrongs which Kings had inflicted on them, and they arrived in America a people fully disposed to govern themselves.
 They cordially supported Cromwell.
-Crom-1 well, on his part, so highly esteemed the people of New England, that he invited them to return to Europe, and offered them settlements in Ireland.
-They delayed for two years to (687)
+Cromwell, on his part, so highly esteemed the people of New England, that he invited them to return to Europe, and offered They delayed for two years to them settlements in Ireland.
+(687)

+EARLY GOVERNMENT.